eic/EICrecon/src/extensions/jana/README.md

 - Works in JANA paradigm
 - Has the right defaults
 - Can be changed/rewired without recompilation
-- Can be raplaced by other plugin
+- Can be replaced by other plugin

 To simplify lets look at one chain: